Best Places to Eat in Berlin

 Even though you’ll probably leave Berlin weighing a few more kilos, it will have been worth it, since the dishes are normally delicious and varied.

-Typical dishes in Berlin
+Typical Dishes in Berlin

 It is always a good idea to write down the traditional dishes of a country when you travel.
 Here is a list of Berlin’s most famous food:

-• Currywurst: cut up mild sausage covered in a delicious curry sauce and accompanied by chips.
+• Currywurst: cut-up mild sausage covered in a delicious curry sauce and accompanied by chips.

 • Eisbein: Pickled ham hock served with mashed potatoes and sauerkraut.